 CERTIFICATE OF SERVICE

-I HEREBY CERTIFY that a true and correct copy of the foregoing has been furnished by fax and mail delivery to the Office of the State Attorney, 415 North Orange Avenue, Orlando, Florida 32801, ____th day of ___________,
+I HEREBY CERTIFY that a true and correct copy of the foregoing has been furnished by email delivery via the Florida Courts E-filing Portal, to the Office of the State Attorney, 415 North Orange Avenue, Orlando, Florida 32801, ____th day of ___________,

 JOHN P. GUIDRY II, Esquire